EvaBazhilova/CADEX-with-inheritance/README.md

 4. Containers and sorting must be implemented using STL (C++ Standard Template Library).
 5. The implementation may use constructs of C++11 or higher.
 6. The code must compile with any compiler of your choice (gcc, Visual C++, etc).

+Short description of attached files: biblio (biblio.h, biblio.cpp) is the library to support 3D curves hierarchy with virtual methods test (test.h, test.cpp) consists of some tests to check biblio library output.txt is the result of main.cpp.
+It contains -Information (type and parameters) about all created curves from the first container, -Points and first derivative of all curves from the first container at t = PI/4 (x1, y1, z1) - coordinates of 3D point t = PI/4 and (x2, y2, z2) - coordinates of 3D vector of first derivative at t = PI/4 -Info about only circles from the first container (included in the second container, not sorted) -Info about circles from the sorted second container -Total sum of circles raduii out.txt consists of all 3D Points of all curves.
+It is made for drawing these curves. fugs_final.jpg - picture of all curves of example.